Mom's Pesto with Pecorino Romano is the best! It'll become your go-to recipe for basil pesto sauce!

 - one large garlic clove (or two small)

-- ½ cup freshly grated imported Pecorino Romano cheese
+- ยฝ cup freshly grated imported Pecorino Romano cheese

 Instructions

-- Rinse your basil and pluck off the stems.
-Pat your basil leaves with a paper towel to absorb excess water, and place the leaves on paper towels to air dry.
+- Rinse the basil and pluck off the stems.
+Pat the basil leaves with a paper towel to absorb excess water and place the leaves on paper towels to air-dry.
 (See notes.)

-- Grate your cheeses, if needed (I use my blender.)
+- Grate the cheeses, if needed (I use my blender.)
 Combine the Parmesan and Romano in a small bowl.

 - Peel the garlic and place it in a food processor.
-Add the pine nuts, if using.
+Add the pine nuts.
 Pulse until the garlic is cut into small pieces.

 - Add the basil leaves to the food processor and pulse until they're broken up, while drizzling in the olive oil.

-- Add your combined cheeses to the food processor and process until a creamy paste is formed.
+- Add the combined cheeses to the food processor and process until a creamy paste is formed.
 There is no need for salt, since the cheese is salty enough.

 - Use the pesto as a sauce stirred into pasta or on pizza, chicken or fish.
-Store the pesto covered, in the refrigerator for two weeks, or freeze for up to one month.
+Store the pesto in a sealed container in the refrigerator, with a thin layer of olive oil on top, for up to two weeks.
+You also can freeze it for up to six months.

 Video